Arun-KS96/OPENLANE-Workshop/README.md

 ### Invoking OpenLane

 ![](/Figures/1.1.png)
-  - Open terminal and change directory to work/tools/openlane_working_dir/openLANE_flow
+  - Open terminal and change directory to _work/tools/openlane_working_dir/openLANE_flow_
-  - List the contents of the openLANE_flow folder by using 'ls -ltr'
+  - List the contents of the openLANE_flow folder by using _ls -ltr_
-  - Then type './flow.tcl -interactive' which runs the OPENLANE flow
+  - Then type _./flow.tcl -interactive_ which runs the OPENLANE flow
   - There are two modes to run OpenLane i.e. interactively and autonomous mode
-  - '-interactive' is used here to run the flow.tcl script in interactive mode
+  - _-interactive_ is used here to run the flow.tcl script in interactive mode

 ### Package Importing
 To import the packages into the OpenLane tool we run the following command: